ansible-collections/ibm_zos_core/docs/source/installation.rst

 hosting a private Galaxy server or pointing to Hub, available content is not always consistent with what is available on the community Galaxy server.

-You can use the `ansible-galaxy`_ command with option `install` to install a collection on your system (control node) hosted in Automation Hub or a private Galaxy server.
+You can use the `ansible-galaxy`_ command with the option ``install`` to install a collection on your system (control node) hosted in Automation Hub or a private Galaxy server.

 By default, the ``ansible-galaxy`` command is configured to access ``https://galaxy.ansible.com`` as the Galaxy server when you install a collection.
-The `ansible-galaxy` client can be configured to point to HUB or other servers, such as a privately running Galaxy server, by configuring the server list in the ``ansible.cfg`` file.
+The `ansible-galaxy` client can be configured to point to Hub or other servers, such as a privately running Galaxy server, by configuring the server list in the ``ansible.cfg`` file.